 How do I know I am feeling stress?

-When you are feeling stressed your body may respond with these physical symptoms:
+When you feel stressed, your body may respond with these physical symptoms:

 Fast breathing or heartbeat

 You may find yourself overeating or having problems sleeping.
-It is normal to feel depressed or anxious related to stress.
+It is normal to feel depressed or anxious when stressed.
 The list below describes other feelings you may have during times of stress.

 See a funny movie